As India surges, Bangladesh lacks jabs, faces virus variants

 “This is the time to vaccinate, keep infections low and make sure that new variants don’t emerge here,” said Senjuti Saha, a scientist at the Child Health Research Foundation in Bangladesh, who is also sequencing the virus.

 However, India has banned the export of vaccines as it grapples with the crisis at home.
-The country’s Serum Institute was supposed to supply 30 million vaccine doses — 5 million doses a month — to Bangladesh by June.
+The Serum Institute of India was supposed to supply 30 million doses — 5 million a month — to Bangladesh by June.
 But the institute has only supplied 7 million doses and has suspended further shipments since February.

 “It's caused a real problem,” said Dr. A.S.M.
 Alamgir, a scientist with the government’s Institute of Epidemiology, Disease Control and Research.